 Do I need any prerequisites?

 Yes.
 Since the prerequisites provide the foundation for additional core learning experiences, a firm grasp of the content in them is required.
-The following are the prerequisites and you must have earned a grade of “B” or better in each of them, they are: Statistics 1, Anatomy & Physiology, and Financial Accounting.
+The following are the prerequisites and you must have earned a grade of “B” or better in each of them, they are: Statistics 1 (all tracks), Anatomy & Physiology (Health & Wellness only), and Financial Accounting (Healthcare Administration only).

 How long will it take me to complete the degree?

 - Health and Wellness is 36 semester hours.

 - Health Care Administration is 30 semester hours, or one year full-time for students who already have their Bachelor’s degree.